 Boston averages 48″ of snow every winter and shoveling can be back breaking work.
 Don’t be left stranded – our skilled and friendly team will make sure your walkways, driveways, and lots are clear, and keep you in full swing. (please inquire about our limited contracts)

-If you notice minor cracks or loose bricks in your chimney, this is the time to make needed repairs rather than waiting for more serious damage to occur.
+If you notice minor cracks or loose bricks in your chimney, this is the time to make needed brick chimney repairs rather than waiting for more serious damage to occur.
 We can repair damage before it gets worse and offer suggestions to prevent further deterioration of your chimney.
 After your chimney has been repaired, consider waterproofing to help prevent the problem from recurring.

 When a chimney is starting to deteriorate, but the bricks still appear in to be in good shape, chimney pointing may be your solution.
 Pointing is when the mortar joints between the brick are partially ground out and filled back in with new mortar.
 The mortar in between the brick can become soft and crumbly even though the brick are still in tact, removing the old mortar and replacing, can add new life to the chimney, stop water leaks and save thousands in rebuilding costs.
 After your chimney has been re-pointed, consider waterproofing to protect your investment.